sourcesoft/ssql/README.md

   }
   ...
 ```

+Note that we have passed `MainSortField` and `MainSortDirection` options which is the default
+field and sorting direction used for pagination.
+SSQL library enforces these fields to be specified in either
+in the client Options or you can pass them as part of the query options to `Find` method to override the default.
+Only `Find` method requires these two options, without them it will return early with an error.

 See queries like [FindOne](#findone) or other APIs to see how to use the client to execute queries.